yavda1/wii-hbguide/docs/str2hax.md

 ## What is str2hax?

-str2hax is an exploit that exploits and Wii EULA.
+str2hax is an exploit that exploits the Wii EULA page.
 In short, the Wii EULA section is actually showing a webpage.
 When loading, you can change the DNS and run unauthorized JavaScript code.

 ## Getting started